alazaroc/blog-web-code/_posts/2024-01-14-mastering-aws-cloud9-for-docker-deployment.md

 Setting up your AWS Cloud9 environment is a straightforward process.
 Here's how you can do it:

 1. `Access AWS Cloud9 Service`: Log in to your AWS account and navigate to the Cloud9 service.
-2. `Create a New Environment`: Select the Create a new environment option.
+2. `Create a New Environment`: Select the Create a New Environment option.
 Here, you'll need to provide some details:
    - Instance Type: Choose the appropriate EC2 instance type based on your project needs.
    - Timeout Settings: Set the desired idle time after which the instance should shut down to save resources.
    - Network Settings: Configure network settings as per your requirements.